 Got Bone Broth?

 Bone broth seems to be everywhere right now!
-There are many claims about how bone broth can have a positive impact on your health, including improved gut, bone, and joint health, as well as lowering systemic inflammation.
+There are many claims about how bone broth can have a positive impact on your health, including improved gut, bone, and joint health, stronger immune system, as well as lowering systemic inflammation.

-If you are pinched for time, you can find a high quality version at your local Farmer’s Market or even local food prep services such as Paleoworks who will deliver Remedy Bone Broth to your weekly pick up location.
+If you are pinched for time, you can find a high quality version at your local Farmer’s Market, such as Remedy Bone Broth found at our Franklin Farmer’s Market.
 But if you are wanting to try to make it yourself, I think you will be surprised at how easy it is to make.
 Here is how we make ours in the Cheatham household:

 2 bay leaves